crcommons/Ushahidi_challenge/README.md

 This project maps data from NGO project in Kenya.
 All data is clustered.
 Individual markers display project title, description, and objectives.
 Uses leaflet.js and vanilla javascript.

-To run: simply open index.html in the browser.
+To run: Download repo and simply open index.html in the browser.

 Approach:
 I chose leaflet.js because it was simple to interact with the data on the frontend, rather than using mapbox gl js which would have required